 Joint account treatment.
 Under special procedures provided in the WP agreement, a WP may apply joint account treatment to a partnership or trust that is a direct partner of the WP.
-A WP that applies the joint account option must elect to perform pool reporting for amounts subject to chapter 3 withholding that either are not withholdable payments or are withholdable payments for which no chapter 4 withholding is required and that the WP distributes to, or includes in the distributive share of, a foreign direct partner.
+A WP that applies the joint account option must elect to perform pool reporting for amounts subject to Chapter 3 withholding that either are not withholdable payments or are withholdable payments for which no Chapter 4 withholding is required and that the WP distributes to, or includes in the distributive share of, a foreign direct partner.
 These rules only apply to a partnership or trust that meets the following conditions.

-• It is a nonwithholding foreign partnership or nonwithholding foreign trust that is either a simple or grantor trust.
+- It is a nonwithholding foreign partnership or nonwithholding foreign trust that is either a simple or grantor trust.

-- It is a certified deemed-compliant FFI (other than a registered deemed-compliant Model 1 IGA FFI as defined in the WP agreement), an owner-documented FFI, an exempt beneficial owner, or an NFFE (other than a WP or WT). - It is a direct partner of the WP. - None of its partners, beneficiaries, or owners is a flow-through entity or intermediary. - None of the partnership's or trust's partners, beneficiaries, or owners is a U.S. person or is subject to withholding or reporting under chapter 4. - It agrees to make available upon request to the WP (or the WP's auditor) records that establish it has provided the WP with documentation for purposes of chapters 3 and 4 for all of its partners, beneficiaries, or owners.
+- It is a certified deemed-compliant FFI

+(other than a registered deemed-compliant

+Model 1 IGA FFI as defined in the WP

+agreement), an owner-documented FFI, an

+exempt beneficial owner, or an NFFE

+(other than a WP or WT).

+- It is a direct partner of the WP.

+- None of its partners, beneficiaries, or owners is a flow-through entity or intermediary.

+- None of the partnership's or trust's partners, beneficiaries, or owners is a U.S. person or is subject to withholding or reporting under Chapter 4.

+- It agrees to make available upon request to the WP (or the WP's auditor) records that establish it has provided the WP with documentation for purposes of Chapters 3 and 4 for all of its partners, beneficiaries, or owners.

-For more information on applying these rules, see section 9.01 of the WP agreement in Revenue Procedure 2014-47, 2014-35 I.R.B.
-393 (as may be amended).
+For more information on applying these rules, see section 9.01 of the WP agreement in section 6 of Revenue Procedure 2017-21, available at IRS.gov/irb/2017-06\IRB#RP-2017-21.

 Agency option.
 A WP may apply the agency option to a partnership or trust under which the partnership or trust agrees to act as an agent of the WP and to apply the provisions of the WP agreement to its partners, beneficiaries, or owners.
-A WP that applies the agency option must elect to perform pool reporting for amounts subject to chapter 3 withholding that either are not withholdable payments or are withholdable payments for which no chapter 4 withholding is required and that the WP distributes to, or includes in the distributive share of, a foreign direct partner.
-A WP and a partnership or trust may only apply the agency option if the partnership or trust meets the following conditions:
+A WP that applies the agency option must elect to perform pool reporting for amounts subject to Chapter 3 withholding that either are not withholdable payments or are withholding is required and that the WP distributes to, or includes in the distributive share of, a foreign direct partner.
+A WP and a partnership or trust may only apply the agency option if the partnership or trust meets the following conditions.